 Neville G. Pinto, PhD

 Neville G. Pinto serves as the 30th President of the University of Cincinnati.
-A university teacher, researcher and administrator with more than 35 years of experience in higher education, he became UC’s chief executive on February 20, 2017.
+A university teacher, researcher and administrator with nearly 40 years of experience in higher education, he became UC’s chief executive on February 20, 2017.
 He is the first UC president to rise from the ranks of UC’s faculty since Herman Schneider, the founder of cooperative education (1928–1932).

 During his tenure, the university has set enrollment records, and he has prioritized signature investments in diversity, equity and inclusion.
 Dr. Pinto leads the Cincinnati region’s only Carnegie Research 1 university — an institution attracting over $615 million in annual external research grants and contracts (including affiliates).